0xZErr0r/alx-system_engineering-devops/spp-template.md

 Should clearly list the dependencies this SPP has on other SPPs.
 May go into further discussion about the circumstances of the dependency, although a list is sufficient.

-## Motivation
-Should clearly explain why the existing protocol specification is inadequate to address the problem that the SPP solves.
-SPP submissions without sufficient motivation may be rejected outright.

-## Abstract
-A short (~200 word) description of the technical issue being addressed.

 ## Specification
 The technical specification should describe the syntax and semantics of any new feature.

-## Design Rationale
-The rationale fleshes out the specification by describing what motivated this particular design and why certain design decisions were made.
-It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other protocols.
-The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.

 ## Security Concerns
 All SPPs should carefully consider areas where security may be a concern, and document them